profix898/RouteNav.Avalonia/README.md

 ```

 ### Documentation
 There is currently only limited documentation (incl.
 API docs) available.
 Please refer to the *DemoApp* for preliminary instructions and usage examples.
-The navigation structure of the *DemoApp* is defined in ``App.axaml.cs``.
+For starters, the navigation structure of the *DemoApp* is defined in ``App.axaml.cs``.

 ### License
 RouteNav.Avalonia is licensed under the terms of the MIT license (<http://opensource.org/licenses/MIT>, see LICENSE.txt).